Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-Second, we conduct a natural attack capability analysis of the NDDA dataset with 5 state-of-the-art object detection models.
-We find that most object detectors still maintain their detection, even though the text prompt guides them to remove robust features entirely or partially.
+Secondly, we conduct an attack capability analysis of the NDD attack against state-of-the-art object detection models (\S\ref{sec:attack_obj_detector}) and image classification models (\S\ref{sec:attack_cls}) on the NDDA dataset.
+We find that object detectors and classifiers typically maintain their detection, even though the text prompt guides them to remove robust features entirely or partially.
 For example, 32\% of the generated stop signs are still detected as stop signs even though all robust features are guided to be removed.
-This result means that text-to-image diffusion models embed intriguing features that are imperceivable to humans but generalizable to DNN models if the subject word (e.g., stop sign) is in the prompt.
-We confirm that all diffusion models we evaluate have the natural attack capability against the DNN models
+This result means that text-to-image diffusion models embed intriguing features that are imperceptible to humans but generalizable to DNN models if the subject word (e.g., stop sign) is in the prompt.
+We confirm that all diffusion models we evaluate have the natural attack capability to enable the NDD attack.

-Third, we conduct an extensive empirical study to further evaluate the validity and quantify the natural attack capability by answering 6 novel research questions (RQs).
-We conduct a user study to evaluate the stealthiness of the generated images because valid adversarial attacks need to be not only effective against the DNN models but also stealthy against humans.
-For example, humans will not be fooled if the robust features are not properly removed since it should be just a legitimate stop sign.
+Third, we conduct a large-scale empirical study to further evaluate the validity and quantify the natural attack capability in diffusion models by answering 6 novel research questions (\S\ref{sec:analysis}).
+We conducted a user study to evaluate the stealthiness of the NDD attacks because valid adversarial attacks need to be not only effective against the DNN models but also stealthy against humans.
+For example, humans will not be fooled if the robust features are not correctly removed since it should remain a legitimate stop sign.
 As a result, we identify the high stealthiness of the NDD attacks: The stop sign images generated by altering their ``STOP'' text have 88\% detection rate against object detectors while 93\% of humans do not regard it as a stop sign.
-Furthermore, we measure the impact of the non-robust features that are predictive but incomprehensible to humans on the natural attack capability in diffusion models with an analysis inspired by IIyas et al.~\cite{ilyas2019adversarial}, which proposes a methodology to train ``robustified'' classifiers against the non-robust features.
+Furthermore, we evaluate the impact of the non-robust features that are predictive but incomprehensible to humans on the natural attack capability in diffusion models with an analysis inspired by IIyas et al.~\cite{ilyas2019adversarial}, which proposes a methodology to train ``robustified'' classifiers against the non-robust features.
 By comparing the robustified and normal classifiers, we illustrate that the non-robust features play a meaningful role in the natural attack capability in diffusion models.